 12) The official colours of Christmas are red, green and gold.
 Red symbolises the blood of Jesus Christ.
 Green symbolises eternal life and gold is associated with one of the 3 gifts of the magi.

 13) One of the oldest Christmastime tradition- the nativity play

-The first nativity play was performed in 1223 A.D. by St. Francis of Assisi and his disciples in Italy.
+St. Francis of Assisi and his disciples in Italy performed the first nativity play in 1223 A.D.
 He performed the play using wooden figurines and over time his play grew popular.
 Soon real people starting acting in the plays and sang songs commemorating the birth of Jesus.